 How is Part A Funded?

-Income taxes paid on Social Security benefits go towards the trust fund as well as Part A premiums paid by those not eligible for free-Part A.
+Income taxes paid on Social Security benefits go towards the trust fund and Part A premiums paid by those not eligible for free-Part A.

 How is Part B Funded?